zacharski/database-course/tasks/task4/readme.md

+### Associated Videos

+In the Node JS module

+* both videos of [the Postgres and NodeJS]([http://inquiryum.com/modules/nodejs%20module/Postgres-and-Nodejs/](http://inquiryum.com/modules/nodejs module/Postgres-and-Nodejs/))  topic.

-In the section on PostgreSQL and NodeJS of the NodeJS module you learned how to write code that makes asynchronous calls to a PostgreSQL database.
+In this module topic you learned how to write code that makes asynchronous calls to a PostgreSQL database.